MStarmans91/WORC/WORC/doc/static/quick_start.rst

 For tips and tricks on running a full experiment instead of this simple example, adding more evaluation options, debugging a crashed network etcetera, please go to :ref:`User Manual <usermanual-chapter>` chapter.
+We advice you to look at the docstrings of the SimpleWORC functions introduced in this tutorial, and explore the other SimpleWORC functions, s SimpleWORC offers much more functionality than presented here.

 Some things we would advice to always do: